Charlie Major: Musical career

 Born in Aylmer, Quebec, Charlie Major knew he wanted to be a musician since he was 19 years old.
 He was blinded in one eye as a result of a pellet gun accident when he was 12.
-He spent 15 years traveling as far as Spain writing songs and putting country bands together, which eventually led to a record deal with Arista Records.
 Major released his debut album in Canada, The Other Side, in 1993.
 All six singles released from the album went to No. 1 on the RPM Country chart.

 He won the Juno Award as Country Male Vocalist of the Year two years in a row (Juno Awards in 1994 and 1995).
 Five major Canadian Country Music Awards followed, along with songwriting honours from SOCAN, and a BMI Award in 1993 for "Backroads", recorded by Ricky Van Shelton in 1991 on his Backroads album, as the "Most Performed Song in America."
-In 2006 he made an appearance on the television show "Holmes on Homes."
+In 2006 he made an appearance on the television show Holmes on Homes.

 Personal life

-Charlie Major is divorced and is the father of three sons.
-He divides his time between homes in Ottawa, Ontario; and in Nashville, Tennessee, where he first moved in 1994.
-Today Major spends the majority of his time in his native Canada.
+Major has three sons from a previous marriage and resides both in Ottawa, Ontario; and in Nashville, Tennessee, where he first moved in 1994.